venkateshvaddadi/ISDU_QSMNet/README.md

 a testing code for a model-based deep learning method using CNN denoiser-based regularizer with unshared weights .

 **`MoDL_QSM_USW_RS_ISDU_QSM_train.py`**
+a training code for a model-based deep learning method using CNN denoiser-based regularizer with unshared weights and iteration-specific training parameters, but included random subset sampling during each training epoch to reduce training time.

 **`MoDL_QSM_USW_RS_ISDU_QSM_test.py`**
+a testing code for a model-based deep learning method using CNN denoiser-based regularizer with unshared weights and iteration-specific training parameters, but included random subset sampling during each training epoch to reduce training time.

 **`MoDL_QSM_USW_RS_ISDU_QSM_test_on_QSM_2016_challange_data_RC_1.py`**
+An exising trained model was using for testing on **RC-1** data.

 <h2>Dependencies</h2>